The short answer

 Sexual fasting is a fast like any other fast: you abstain from sexual activity for the duration of your fast.
 Unlike fasting from food, however, a sexual fast is usually something you don’t do by yourself.
 If you’re married, it’s something you ought to discuss with your spouse, in the same way that if you were the person responsible for doing the cooking in your home, you wouldn’t decide to stop eating (and therefore cooking) and not discuss it with the other people in your house.
 In his letter to the Corinthians, St. Paul writes that spouses ought to agree together about sexual fasting, so that they’re both on the same page, and also that your time of abstinence be limited in order to not test your self-control beyond what you can handle (1 Cor 7:5).
 It’s more or less the same as other kinds of fasting.
 But to understand such fasts better, we need to put them in the context of the real purpose of fasting.

-Christ fasting in the wilderness by Ivan Kramskoy - 1872
+Ivan Kramskoy - Christ fasting in the wilderness - 1872

 Fasting and the body

-Depending on which religion you’re following, there will be important differences in how you understanding fasting.
+Depending on which religion you follow, there will be important differences in how you understand fasting.
 For many religions, fasting is a part of escaping or denying the needs of the body.
-This is because a lot of older or more eastern religions, like Buddhism, believe that the body is not really that important, and that what’s more important about you is the soul.
-In religions that believe in reincarnation, for example, the understanding is that your body is of such secondary importance that you can be reincarnated in any form – human or animal or even a god – but what endures across each body is the soul.
-Such religions use fasting as a way to separate the body from the soul, to focus more on your “true” self and get away from the distractions of the body – distractions like physical pleasure.
+A lot of older or more eastern religions, like Buddhism, believe that the body is not really important, and that what’s more important about you is the soul.
+In religions that believe in reincarnation, for example, your body is of such secondary importance that you can be reincarnated in any form—human or animal or even a god—but what endures across each body is the soul.
+Such religions use fasting as a way to separate the body from the soul, to focus more on your “true” self and get away from the distractions of the body—distractions like physical pleasure.
 In certain religions, the body is even seen as a prison for the soul, and fasting and asceticism are ways to escape from it.

 Christ really had (and has) a body.
 Our bodies are therefore a good and important part of who we are.

-How then do we understanding fasting on a Christian view of the body if asceticism is not about escaping the body?
-There are unfortunately many ways in which well-meaning Christians misunderstand the purpose of fasting because they misunderstand the role of the body.
-One mistake is to think that the body is somehow inherently evil or sinful, or that human beings have a “sin nature” that can’t help but do evil, and that this is somehow associated with the body.
+How do we understand fasting if Christian asceticism is not about escaping the body?
+Unfortunately, many well-meaning Christians misunderstand the purpose of fasting because they misunderstand the role of the body.
+One mistake is to think that the body is somehow inherently evil or sinful, or that human beings have a “sin nature” associated with the body that can’t help but do evil.
 In other words, the body is still ”a problem” for many people even when they try to adopt a Christian view of it.

 When my grandfather died I remember going to the burial hoping to have the opportunity to visit my grandmother’s grave, as she had died about nine years prior.
-However, when we arrived, all of the dirt from digging my grandfather’s new grave had been piled on top of my grandmother’s grave (as they were side-by-side).
-Standing around waiting for the proceedings, I mentioned my disappointment to my uncle.
-“I really wanted to see grandma,” I said, “but they piled all this dirt on her.”
+However, when we arrived, all of the dirt from digging my grandfather’s new grave had been piled on top of my grandmother’s grave, since they were adjacent.
+I mentioned my disappointment to my uncle: “I really wanted to see grandma,” I said, “but they piled all this dirt on her.”

 My uncle replied, “Well, she’s not really here.
 She’s in heaven.”
-His idea was that, despite the obvious fact that her body was in the ground right next to us, “she” – that is, her real self – was not really present; “only” her body was here.
-This is the idea that you are a soul or a spirit, but that you merely have a body, and that the body is something you ultimately want to overcome or leave behind.
-People who believe this usually view fasting – even unconsciously – in a similar way to those religions that view the body as a problem: as a prison that you need to escape from or as a source of sin that you need to overcome.
+His idea was that, though her body was in the ground right next to us, her real self was not present; “only” her body was there.
+He believed, as many people do, that you are a soul or a spirit, but you merely have a body—and that body is something you ultimately want to overcome or leave behind.
+Those who hold this view usually think about fasting in a similar way to those religions that view the body as a problem: as a prison that you need to escape from or a source of sin that you need to overcome.
 This confusion about the body leads to a confusion about fasting.

 A Christian understanding of the body